makerdao/mips/MIP10/mip10.md

 7. The Oracle Team(s) update [MIP10c5: List of Active Oracles](MIP10c5-List-of-Active-Oracles.md) to append the new Oracle and submit a PR to the MIPS Github repo.
 8. The Oracle Team(s) update [MIP10c8: List of Oracle Data Models](MIP10c8-List-of-Oracle-Data-Models.md) to append the new Data Model and submit a PR to the MIPS Github repo.
-9. The Oracle Team(s) update [MIP10c11-List of Oracles Whitelists](MIP10c11-Subproposal-Template.md) to append all whitelist entries and submit a PR to the MIPS Github repo.
+9. The Oracle Team(s) update [MIP10c11: List of Oracle Whitelists](MIP10c11-List-of-Oracle-Whitelists.md) to append all whitelist entries and submit a PR to the MIPS Github repo.

 ---